 The three nonverbal are animated voice, facial expressions and gestures respectively.
 They do not come naturally to everyone but they are easier for the followers to process than the verbal tactics.
 Evidence shows that people who use them appropriately can unite followers around a vision that others can’t.

-On the application, I can experiment and practice the tactics in my IT consulting firm since I recently got promoted to a team lead position for a technical challenging project about an mobile app in one of the airline in Hong Kong.
+On the application, I can experiment and practice the tactics in my IT consulting firm since I recently got promoted to a team lead position for a technically challenging project about a mobile app in one of the airlines in Hong Kong.
 Since the skills were not limited to public speaking but also in everyday conversations, I can create a stronger emotional connection with team members and make myself appear more powerful, competent and worthy of respect by applying the skills.